CoffeeBeforeArch/CoffeeBeforeArch.github.io/index.md

 ## CoffeeBeforeArch - The Github Page

 Hey everyone I'm Nick, and welcome to the CoffeeBeforeArch GitHub page!
-I'm creating 100% open teaching content on a variety of topics, including introductory C++ programming, performance optimization and benchmarking, and GPU architecture.
+I'm creating 100% open teaching content on a variety of topics, including:

+- C++ programming
+- Performance optimization and benchmarking
+- CPU and GPU architecture
+- Compilers

 The content I create reflects how I would have wanted to learn about programming, optimization, and architecture.
 Hopefully it helps others that are teaching themselves about computer science like I did.